Saturday, September 28, 2024

 Fortunately Kim asked again that morning and the new person said of course we could do that!

 It turns out that there are two entirely separate staffs there – one for the student housing part of it and one for the summer rentals part of it and even though they sit at the same front desk and rent out the same rooms they don’t talk to each other much and they have different policies.
-The summer rental people are much friendlier.
+The student housing people are much friendlier.

 So we dropped off our bags and decided that the best thing we could do on a Saturday morning was to tour a whiskey distillery that included samples, because nothing says “vacation” like drinking whiskey at 11am.
 Fortunately there was a distillery in the neighborhood, a short walk away, and we got there just about as it was opening.